Rick Gray (Pennsylvania politician)

 J. Richard Gray is an American lawyer and politician, who was mayor of Lancaster, Pennsylvania from 2006 until 2018.

 Personal life

-Born in Pottsville, Pennsylvania his father's profession took his family to Harrisburg at a young age, where he attended school and graduated high school.
+Born in Pottsville, Pennsylvania, Gray moved to Harrisburg with his family at a young age due to his father's job.
 His father worked for a telephone company, and his mother was an elementary school teacher.
-He attended American University and then Dickinson School of Law where he served as President of the Student Body.
+He attended American University and Dickinson School of Law, where he served as President of the Student Body.